lviant/luvi.net/README.md

 ### Prerequisites

-Using this code assumes this is being deployed on webserver running:
+Using this code as is assumes this is being deployed on webserver running:

 - A modern version of [OpenBSD](https://openbsd.org/).
 - An installation of [plan9](https://9fans.github.io/plan9port/).